 The intense warfare, which showed no sign of ending, made it necessary for the big European powers to make relentless advancements in weapons and tactics.
 They had to pump ever increasing amounts of resources in their military sector.
 The wars in Europe, before the rise of the conquistadors (the gold-bearing boys of Spain), used to consume a few hundred lives, but by the twentieth century, the European powers had the capacity to slaughter millions.

 The First and the Second World Wars saw the worst carnage in history, and with these two wars, the European powers lost their colonies.
 They were financially bankrupt and politically and culturally demoralized.
-The power to dictate the world’s political and financial agenda rushed out Europe and flowed into the USA and the Soviet Union.
+The power to dictate the world’s political and financial agenda passed out of Europe and moved into the USA and the Soviet Union.
+Europe became the battleground for the two superpowers: the USA and the Soviet Union.